FrontRunner: Salt Lake County

 As it passes through the Jordan Narrows, FrontRunner enters Salt Lake County and the city of Bluffdale.
 As it leaves the Jordan Narrows it curves north as it passes just east of Turner Dam and the pumping stations while crossing over East Jordan Canal and the Jordan River.
 It then curves west as it continues on between the Jordan River on the east and 985 West and the Utah and Salt Lake Canal on the west.
 It then curves north again as it passes just west of the Joint Dam and then crosses over the South Jordan Canal.
 It then crosses back over the Jordan River and then the Jordan and Salt Lake City Canal.
 Continuing north, and slightly to the east, it parallels the South Jordan Canal, the South Jordan Canal Trail, and the Jordan River on the west.
 It then curves to the northeast, leaving Bluffdale and enters the city of Draper.

 After entering Draper it continues its northeast course and reaches the Draper station.
 From there, it continues north, leaving Draper and enters the city of South Jordan.
 Continuing north, and still slightly to the east, FrontRunner crosses South Jordan Parkway (10600 South/SR-151) before reaching the next station, South Jordan.
 This station is located on the west side of I-15 from the South Towne Center Mall.
 From this station, the route heads north as it leaves South Jordan and enters the city of Sandy.

 Just after entering Sandy, it crosses over to the east side of the Union Pacific tracks at a flying junction.
-Maintaining this course it leaves Sandy and enters the city of Midvale.
+Maintaining this course, it leaves Sandy and enters the city of Midvale.
 After West Center Street it curves back once again to the north, and slightly to the east, and then crosses Jordan River Boulevard (7200 South/SR-151) at 560 West and continues on, running parallel to I-15 and passing the Union Pacific rail yard on the west, until it crosses under the I-15 on ramp from eastbound I-215 (Belt Route) as well as I-15 at 400 West.
 Just after crossing under I-15, FrontRunner leaves Midvale and enters the city of Murray.

-TRAX connections

-UTA TRAX is one of the four areas that gives commuters farther areas to go to that you can't regularly go on FrontRunner, as FrontRunner only goes from Ogden to Provo.
-TRAX Serves Salt Lake County and has three lines: TRAX Blue line from Salt Lake Central to Draper, TRAX Green Line from West Valley Central to Salt Lake International Airport, and the TRAX Red Line from University Medical Center to Daybreak Parkway.
-Murray Central received the Red and Blue Lines and North Temple/ Guadeloupe Bridge had the Green Line but were not fully complete until 2015.
-Salt Lake Central has always started the Blue Line.
-There are three Stations that allow direct transfer to/from FrontRunner: Murray Central, Salt Lake Central, and North Temple/ Guadeloupe Bridge.